Skip to main content

 SUPER's Recovery Community

 Join our weekly recovery meetings in person or virtually!
 This group is for Penn students who identify as in recovery, no matter what that looks like for them.
 We also welcome folks that are exploring recovery as an option.
-We meet weekly on Thursdays from 2:30-3:30 pm at 3535 Market Street on the Mezzanine, Suite 50.
-You can also join virtually using this Zoom link:
+We meet weekly on Mondays at 5:30pm at 3535 Market Street on the Mezzanine, Suite 50.

 If you have any questions about this group, please email our Substance Use Specialist, Trainor Macrone, at tmacrone@upenn.edu